prodakt/EDVis/README.md

 ```
 #### 3b.
 Outer glossy surface (colored shell around helices)

-We now add a semitransparent, glossy surface for the whole protein or just helices:

 ```
-color cyan, helices

 # Glossy finish for the external side
 set specular, 1.0, helices